Higher-rank instantons sheaves on Fano threefolds: Fano threefolds with curvilinear Kuznetsov component

 \subsubsection{The Del Pezzo threefold of degree 4}

 A Del Pezzo threefold $Y_4$ is the complete intersection of 2 quadrics in $\D{P}^5$.
-In this case, the curve $\Gamma$ is a smooth genus 2 curve, double cover of the line $\D{P}^1$ corresponding to the pencil of quadrics defining $X$, ramified along 6 points which corresponds to the singular quadrics in the pencil.
-As it turns out, the curve $\Gamma$ is isomorphic to the moduli space $\calm_{Y_4}(v)$ of stable rank 2 sheaves having Chern character $v\in \oplus H^{i,i}(Y_4), \ v=2+H_{Y_4}-\frac{1}{3} p_{Y_4}.$ The universal bundle $\cale$ of this moduli space has the following topological invariants:
+In this case, the curve $\Gamma$ is a smooth genus 2 curve, double cover of the line $\D{P}^1$ corresponding to the pencil of quadrics defining $X$, ramified along 6 points given by the singular quadrics in the pencil.
+As it turns out, the curve $\Gamma$ is isomorphic to the moduli space $\calm_{Y_4}(v)$ of Gieseker-stable rank-2 sheaves having Chern character $v\in \oplus H^{i,i}(Y_4), \ v=2+H_{Y_4}-\frac{1}{3} p_{Y_4}.$ The universal bundle $\cale$ of this moduli space has the following topological invariants:

-where $M$ and $N$ are divisors on $\Gamma$ of respective degrees $m$ and $2m-1$ (for an arbitrary integer $m$) and $\eta$ a class in $H^3(Y_4)\otimes H^1(\Gamma)$ such that $\eta^2=4$.
+where $M$ and $N$ are divisors on $\Gamma$ of respective degrees $m$ and $2m-1$.
+Here $m$ is an arbitrary integer and $\eta$ a class in $H^3(Y_4)\otimes H^1(\Gamma)$ such that $\eta^2=4$.
 In order to simplify the upcoming computations, we set $m=2$.
-In addition to this we have that for all $y\in \Gamma$, $\cale_y$ is a stable ACM and globally generated bundle; the evaluation morphism gives rise to a short exact sequence:
+In addition to this we have that for all $y\in \Gamma$, $\cale_y$ is a slope-stable ACM and globally generated bundle.
+The evaluation morphism gives rise to a short exact sequence: